rwieruch/blog_robinwieruch_content/why-frameworks-matter.md

 }
 {{< /highlight >}}

 That's it.
 Both class methods update the state in synchronous or asynchronous way.
 After the state updated eventually, the `render()` method runs again and displays all the HTML elements by using the current state.
 There is no need for you to remove or append DOM elements in an imperative way.
-You can declaratively say what you want to display with your component.
+You can define in a declarative way what you want to display with your component.

 You can try out the application the same way as the vanilla JavaScript application.
-On the command line navigate into your folder and use the http-server to serve the application in the browser.
+On the command line navigate into your folder and use the http-server to serve the application.

-Overall both scenarios, using vanilla JavaScript and React, should have shown you a great comparison for imperative vs. declarative code.
-In imperative programming you describe with your code *how to do something*.
+Overall both scenarios which are using vanilla JavaScript and React should have shown you a great comparison of imperative and declarative code.
+In imperative programming, you describe with your code *how to do something*.
 That's what you have done in the vanilla JavaScript scenario.
-In contrast, in declarative programming you describe with your code *what you want to do*.
+In contrast, in declarative programming, you describe with your code *what you want to do*.
 That's the power of React and of using a library over vanilla JavaScript.

-The implementation of both examples is quite small and should show you that the problem can be solved by either vanilla JavaScript or React.
-Both solutions are just fine.
-I would argue that the vanilla JavaScript solution is even better for this problem.
-However, once you scale your application, it becomes more complex in vanilla JavaScript to manage DOM and the state.
-There comes a point where you end up with spaghetti code like it happened for lots of jQuery applications in the past.
-In React, you keep your code declarative and can describe a whole HTML hierarchy with components These components manage their own state, can be reused and composed into each other.
+The implementation of both examples is quite small and should show you that the problem can be solved by both approaches.
+I would argue that the vanilla JavaScript solution is even better suited for this problem.
+However, once you scale your application, it becomes more complex in vanilla JavaScript to manage the DOM, DOM manipulations and the application state.
+There would come a point in time where you would end up with the infamous spaghetti code like it happened for lots of jQuery applications in the past.
+In React, you keep your code declarative and can describe a whole HTML hierarchy with components.
+These components manage their own state, can be reused and composed into each other.
 You can describe a whole component tree with them.
 React keeps your application readable, maintainable and scalable.
+It's fairly simple to split up a component into multiple components.

 {{< highlight javascript "hl_lines=12 13 14 20 21" >}}
 class App extends React.Component {